convertigo/convertigo/docker/README.md

 # What is Convertigo Low Code Platform ?

-Convertigo is an open source fullstack Low Code & No Code platform..
+Convertigo is an open source fullstack Low Code & No Code platform.
 The platform is used to build Enterprise Web & Mobile apps in a few days.
 Convertigo platform is composed of several components:

 1.	**Convertigo Server**: The back-end server part.
 Handles back-end connectors, micro-services execution, offline data device synchronization and serves Web & Mobile Web apps.
 Runs as a Docker container with the `convertigo` image
 2.	**Convertigo Studio**: Runs on a Windows or a MacOS workstation, Eclipse based IDE, used to program Back-end micro-services workflows and use the "Mobile Builder" edition to build Mobile & Web apps UIs in a MXDP (Multi eXperience Development Platform) Low code mode.
 Can be directly downloaded from [Sourceforge.net](https://sourceforge.net/projects/convertigo/files/latest/download)